ki-zeitalter/private-ai-chat/README.md

 ## Frontend Chat Client
 The frontend chat client is Angular based.
-Therefore you will need Node and the Angular CLI.
+Therefore, you will need Node and the Angular CLI.
 CD into the _webclient_ folder and execute following command in order to install the requirements:

 `npm install`